bareboat-necessities/bbn-m5atomS3-lite/bbn_m5atomS3_lite_alternator_freq_to_RPM/README.md

 Select appropriate one for your alternator voltage.

 Alternator has a terminal marked 'W' which gives a sine wave form of the alternator output.

+## Connections

+Input from alternator:
+- Alternator ground to Board '-' INPUT on 2-pin terminal
+- Alternator 'W' to Board '+' INPUT on 2-pin terminal

+Output to esp32:
+- Board 3-pin output terminal GND to esp32 GND
+- Board 3-pin output terminal VCC to esp32 3.3v
+- Board 3-pin output terminal OUT to some analog input pin on esp32